Aegis Orchestrator

 Infrastructure ✅

-• All Docker containers healthy.
+• All Docker (or Podman) containers healthy.

 • Temporal UI accessible at http://localhost:8233.